kanchitbajaj8070/sudoko/README.md

-The project is lie at ;- https://sudokosolverbacktracking.herokuapp.com/
+The project is live at- https://sudokosolverbacktracking.herokuapp.com/